Frequently Asked Questions for Faculty

 ...REGARDING ACCOMMODATING AND ADVISING STUDENTS WITH DISABILITIES

-First ask the student: “Do you have an Accommodation Letter from the Office of Disability Services?”
+First ask the student: “Do you have an Accommodation Letter from Access and Disability Services (ADS)?”

-If No: Inform the student that all accommodation requests—whether due to a temporary or permanent physical impairment, learning disability, or medical condition--are to be made to the ODS (the Office of Disability Services).
-These requests must be substantiated by appropriate documentation and reviewed by Director Marni Jones, who is trained to examine disability-related documentation and determine eligibility for appropriate accommodations/academic adjustments.
+If No: Inform the student that all accommodation requests—whether due to a temporary or permanent physical impairment, learning disability, or medical condition--are to be made to ADS (Access and Access and Disability Services ).
+These requests must be substantiated by appropriate documentation and reviewed by Dean and Director Marni Jones, who is trained to examine disability-related documentation and determine eligibility for appropriate accommodations/academic adjustments.

 If Yes: Arrange a time when you can meet privately to read the letter and discuss with the student which accommodations he or she is requesting for your class and how the requested accommodation(s) will be implemented.
 (For example, will you be able to provide a qualifying student with a distraction-reduced environment in a nearby room, or will you need to request a proctor?)
 Note that students may be eligible for an accommodation but not feel it is necessary in your course.

 Accommodation Letters are intended for the semester for which they are dated.
-Students are to procure new Accommodation Letters and Blue Forms from ODS each new semester.
-Students who had accommodations in a previous semester are notified via email that they may pick up their accommodation packets from ODS beginning on the first day of classes.
+Students are to procure new Accommodation Letters and Blue Forms from ADS each new semester.
+Students who had accommodations in a previous semester are notified via email that they may pick up their accommodation packets from ADS beginning on the first day of classes.

 No; it is rather likely that you will have students in your courses who choose not to disclose or seek accommodations for a disability, and that is their prerogative (see FAQ #5 for reasons why this may be the case).
-If, however, students seek accommodations, they must register through ODS.
+If, however, students seek accommodations, they must register through ADS.
 You may also have students struggling with an undiagnosed disability.
-Please note that Marni’s title is the Director of Learning Skills and Disability Services, so if students express learning-related challenges to you, or you suspect a possible learning disability, DO NOT SAY SO.
-Rather, send an email to the student (copying Marni Jones) recommending that he or she meet with "Dickinson's Director of Learning Skills, Marni Jones," and then send a separate email just to Marni informing her of the rationale for your referral.
+Please note that Marni is also the Dean and Director of Strategies, Organization, and Achievement Resources (SOAR), so if students express learning-related challenges to you, or you suspect a possible learning disability, DO NOT SAY SO.
+Rather, send an email to the student (copying Marni Jones) recommending that he or she meet with "Dickinson's Dean and Director of SOAR, Marni Jones," and then send a separate email just to Marni informing her of the rationale for your referral.

 Yes.
 There can be no deadline by which time students must inform professors of their eligibility for accommodations, other than making such requests in a “reasonable amount of time” (which, for test proctoring, Dickinson has deemed to be 5 working days before a quiz or exam).